-Micon agrees with the general direction of Unigold's exploration programs for the Neita concession and Candelones Project and makes the following additional recommendations:
+Micon agrees with the general direction of Unigold's proposed exploration programs at the Candelones Extension deposit and makes the following additional recommendations:

 - 1) Micon recommends that Unigold distinguish any faults or shear zones, and their extent, in the drill logs on a better and more rigorous basis.
-In addition, the photographs for all previously drilled holes should be reviewed against the logs and notations of the location and extent of the faults or shears should be noted and added to the geological information contained in the database. - 2) Micon recommends reducing the number of specific gravity measurements in the mineralization and host rock per hole to between 2 and 4, and conducting the measurements more rigorously. - 3) Micon recommends that, where the core is very soft and contains gouge, the core be split with a core splitter or similar method to preserve the integrity of the sample. - 4) Micon recommends that a number of holes be drilled to further identify and verify geological structures in the deposit areas outlined by the previous drilling.
-These holes should cross-cut the drilling in the opposite direction from that of the primary exploration drilling (scissor holes). - 5) Micon recommends that Unigold's drilling in the Candelones Main Connector deposit be conducted using a reverse circulation drill, due to the high percentage loss of core in the mineralized zone for this portion of the deposit.
-This would allow the data collected in this area to be used in future resource estimates. - 6) Micon recommends that, where feasible, Unigold uses the electronic tools available to it to enter data into the database, rather than manually entering the data.
+In addition, the photographs for all previously drilled holes should be reviewed against the logs and notations of the location and extent of the faults or shears should be added to the geological information contained in the database. - 2) Micon recommends reducing the number of specific gravity measurements in the mineralization and host rock per hole to between 2 and 4, and conducting the measurements more rigorously. - 3) Micon recommends that, where the core is very soft and contains gouge, the core be split with a core splitter or similar method to preserve the integrity of the sample. - 4) Micon recommends that a number of holes be drilled to further identify and verify geological structures in the deposit areas outlined by the previous drilling.
+These holes should cross-cut the drilling in the opposite direction from that of the primary exploration drilling (scissor holes). - 5) Micon recommends that, where feasible, Unigold uses the electronic tools available to it to enter data into the database, rather than manually entering the data.
 This will ensure that human error is minimized during the input of the information into the database.
-While only a small number of errors were noted during Micon's review, using the electronic tools available would eliminate these. - 7) Micon recommends that silver, copper and zinc assays are included in the next mineral resource estimate, to mitigate some of the sensitivity to the gold prices and to account for this potential revenue stream.
+While only a small number of errors were noted during Micon's review, using the electronic tools available would eliminate these.

-Given the known extent of mineralization on the property, as demonstrated by the other exploration targets, the Neita concession has the potential to host further deposits or lenses of gold and multi-element mineralization, similar to those identified so far at the Candelones Project.
+Given the known extent of mineralization on the property, as demonstrated by the other exploration targets, the Neita Concession has the potential to host further deposits or lenses of gold and multi-element mineralization, similar to those identified so far at the Candelones Project.

-Micon has reviewed the exploration programs for the property and, in light of the observations made in this report, along with the prospective nature of the property, believes that Unigold should continue to conduct targeted exploration programs on the Neita concession and at the Candelones Project.
+Micon has reviewed the exploration programs for the property and, in light of the observations made in this report, along with the prospective nature of the property, believes that Unigold should continue to conduct targeted exploration programs on the Neita Concession and at the Candelones Extension deposit.